 Alternatively, physical possession means that the illegal object you were arrested with was physically in your possession.
 For example, if you hide drugs in your shoe and it is discovered when you are arrested, this is considered physical possession.

-To learn more about constructive possession of drugs or firearms, you should continue reading and consider speaking with an experienced Philadelphia criminal defense attorney.
+To learn more about constructive possession of drugs or firearms, you should continue reading and consider speaking with an experienced Philadelphia illegal gun possession defense lawyer.